Acupuncture and Digestion: the Mind, Emotions and Metabolism

 Chinese medicine never separates the physical from the mental-emotional.
 We are one system: every part of us effects every other part.
 When looking at digestive problems, we must look beyond just the physical mechanics of food entering the mouth and being broken down through the gastrointestinal tract.
 Digestion is about more than just food and drink.
 Digestion is about the reception and assimilation of life.
 It is also about our ability to let things go – to detox and defecate.

-Digestion is a magical process when you think about it.
+Digestion is a magical process.
 We put something solid into our bodies – an apple, a carrot – and as it passes through this internal tube within our bodies, it actually becomes part of us.
 We take the essence of the food we eat and transform it into blood, flesh and body fluids.
 We do the same thing with the non-material aspects of our lives as well.
+We often discount how much our social world and its effect on our mind and emotions can impact our digestive process.

 We are influenced by our environment: our families, our culture, religion.
 During the process of socialization, we are taught what is good and bad.
 We are indoctrinated into whatever environment we are born into.
 This can create conflict.
 Confucian and Taoist philosophy talks about this in great detail.

-Confucianism and Taoism are the two major philosophical traditions that Chinese medicine is influenced by.
+Confucianism and Taoism are the two major philosophical traditions that influence Chinese medicine.
 The Confucians believe it’s through socialization that we find the innate “goodness” within us.
 Taoism, however believes our “truth” lives within us prior to socialization: to find our innate “truth” we must go beyond society, and seek wisdom within.

-“Beams” are associated with the Heart and often seen as the result of insecurity.
+“Beams” are often seen as the result of insecurity.
 When the Kidneys (the personality – “self”) are not strong, they do not adequately support the Heart in knowing what is right and wrong.
 The body doesn’t know what to assimilate or reject, causing that which has been ingested to just sit in the body like a rock.
+The system of the Kidneys act as the seat of the self, while the Heart is the expressive part of ourselves: that which reaches out into the world to interact.
+When the Kidneys and Heart are not strong, we can lack security as to what to interact with: what resonates with our true selves.

 There can also be the opposite situation, where the Heart is too strong, generating a lot of heat which digests everything too fast, constantly flushing everything out, consuming the flesh, leading to loss of weight.
 This can manifest as hyperthyroid – where the metabolism of the body goes into hyperdrive.
 The body becomes hyper-reactive to the environment.
 Everything is a threat.
+Or the desire to consume is so high that the body becomes very acidic, inflamed and even manic.
 Both the digestive and immune systems can eventually burn themselves out, leading to hypothyroidism and metabolic insufficiency.

 Hypothyroidism can be understood as the hyper-reactive heat generated from the Stomach and Heart consuming the metabolic energy of the digestive system (rooted in the Spleen-Pancreas and Kidneys).
 When we are always in hyper-drive: when our minds don’t stop and we cannot rest, feel safe or relaxed, we can literally “burn out.”